Paradise Airlines Flight 901A: Aftermath

-When the aircraft was discovered to be missing, search efforts commenced, but because of the heavy snowstorms in the Tahoe area, efforts were severely limited on the first day.
-Two small boats searched along a 10 mi stretch of the lake's shore, but by nightfall, the searchers had found no traces of the missing aircraft.
+When the aircraft was determined to be missing, search efforts commenced, but because of the heavy snowstorms in the Tahoe area, efforts were severely limited on the first day.
+Two small boats searched along a 10 mi stretch of the lake's shore, but by nightfall, the searchers had found no trace of the missing aircraft.
 Experienced ski rescue crews and mountaineers waited for a break in the weather before they could join the search.
 By dawn the next morning, the weather had cleared enough to permit a large-scale search.
 Air Force Lt.
-Col Alexander Sherry headed the operation, involving more than fifty planes and hundreds of people.
+Col. Alexander Sherry headed the operation, involving more than fifty planes and hundreds of people.
 At 7:36 a.m., an Air Force helicopter spotted the wreckage of the aircraft on the ridge.
-A second helicopter landed at the site and confirmed that the wreckage was from the missing flight, and that there were no survivors.
+A second helicopter landed at the site and confirmed that the wreckage was from the missing flight.
+It also confirmed that there were no survivors.
 Looters had already been to the site and stolen cash and jewelry from the crash victims.

-Douglas County Sheriff deputies led a group of off-road vehicles to the crash scene and left two deputies the overnight to guard the wreckage.
+Douglas County Sheriff's deputies led a group of off-road vehicles to the crash scene and left two deputies there overnight to guard the wreckage.
 A bulldozer cleared a 3+1/2 mi road to the site along an old logging track to make it easier for rescuers and investigators to reach it.
-Civil Aeronautics Board (CAB) investigators arrived at the scene of the crash and began to sift through the wreckage of the aircraft for clues to why it crashed.
-Most of the wreckage was shattered into tiny pieces, with only a few recognizable parts.
+Civil Aeronautics Board (CAB) investigators arrived at the scene of the crash and began to sift through the wreckage of the aircraft for clues as to why it crashed.
+Most of the wreckage they found was shattered into tiny pieces, with only a few recognizable parts.
 Portions of the four engines had burned, and there was evidence that a small area of the crash site had burned for four or five hours.
-The impact site was so close to the top of the ridge that the aircraft's nose wheel was found on the other side of the mountain.
+The impact site was so close to the top of the ridge that the wheel from the aircraft's nose gear was found on the other side of the mountain.